 Humanitarian actors, faced with ongoing conflict, epidemics, famine and a range of natural disasters, are increasingly being asked to do more with less.
 The international community’s commitment of resources has not kept pace with their expectations or the growing crises around the world.
-Some humanitarian organizations are trying to bridge this disparity by adopting new technologies—a practice often referred to as humanitarian innovation.
+Some humanitarian organisations are trying to bridge this disparity by adopting new technologies—a practice often referred to as humanitarian innovation.
 This blog post, building on a recent article in the ICRC Review, asserts that humanitarian innovation is often human experimentation without accountability, which may both cause harm and violate some of humanitarians’ most basic principles.

 While many elements of humanitarian action are uncertain, there is a clear difference between using proven approaches to respond in new contexts and using wholly experimental approaches on populations at the height of their vulnerability.
-This is also not the first generation of humanitarian organizations to test new technologies or approaches in the midst of disaster.
+This is also not the first generation of humanitarian organisations to test new technologies or approaches in the midst of disaster.
 Our article draws upon three timely examples of humanitarian innovations, which are expanding into the mainstream of humanitarian practice without clear assessments of potential benefits or harms.

 Cargo drones, for one, have been presented as a means to help deliver assistance to places that aid agencies otherwise find difficult, and sometimes impossible, to reach.
 Biometrics is another example.
 It is said to speed up cumbersome registration processes, thereby allowing faster access to aid for people in need (who can only receive assistance upon registration).
 And, in the case of responding to the 2014 outbreak of Ebola in West Africa, data modelling was seen as a way to help in this response.
 In each of these cases, technologies with great promise were deployed in ways that risked, distorted and/or damaged the relationships between survivors and responders.